Quantum simulation of weak-field light-matter interactions: Trapped ion Hamiltonians

-Here, $\hat{H}_a$ is the Hamiltonian for the internal states of the $n$ ions, representing localized degrees of freedom. $\omega_0^j$ is the local transition energy and can be tuned by AC Stark shifting the magnetic sublevels of each ion with lasers that locally address the ions.
+Here, $\hat{H}_a^{\rm TI}$ is the Hamiltonian for the internal states of the $n$ ions, representing localized degrees of freedom. $\omega_0^j$ is the local transition energy and can be tuned by AC Stark shifting the magnetic sublevels of each ion with laser beams that locally address the ions.
 The second term represents coupling between some subset of ions and are implemented via the M{\o}lmer-S{\o}renson interaction as mentioned above.
-By tuning the M{\o}lmer-S{\o}renson interaction this coupling between ions can be tuned to the rotating wave version where only the terms $\hat{\sigma}^i_+ \hat{\sigma}^j_- + \hat{\sigma}^i_- \hat{\sigma}^j_+$ contribute.
-The magnitude of the couplings, $J_{ij}$, can be tuned via the intensities and detunings of the lasers implementing these interactions. $\hat{H}_m$ is the Hamiltonian representing the $m \leq 3n$ motional modes used in the simulation.
-The harmonic frequencies $\nu_j$ are set by the trapping potential and number of ions in the trap but the effective mode frequencies that the ions interact with can often be tuned via how the interactions are engineered \cite{gorman_engineering_2018}. $\hat{H}_I$ represents the interactions between the ions and motional modes, and accounts for two types of interactions.
-The first sum represents a coherent exchange of energy and is implemented via the interaction discussed in Eq. (\ref{eq:ion-mode}) (by setting $\Delta=-\omega_t$, or a red sideband drive).
+By tuning the M{\o}lmer-S{\o}renson interaction this coupling between ions can be tuned to the rotating wave version where only the terms $\hat{\sigma}_i^+ \hat{\sigma}_j^- + \hat{\sigma}_i^- \hat{\sigma}_j^+$ contribute.
+The magnitude of the couplings, $J_{ij}$, can be tuned via the intensities and detunings of the laser beams implementing these interactions.
+We note that engineering fully tunable $J_{ij}$ interaction terms through the M\o lmer-S\o renson (MS) interaction requires coupling to one motional mode per interaction term, which must be accounted for when accounting for quantum simulation resources. $\hat{H}_m^{\rm TI}$ is the Hamiltonian representing the $m \leq 3n$ motional modes used in the simulation.
+The harmonic frequencies $\nu_j$ are set by the trapping potential and number of ions in the trap but the effective mode frequencies that the ions interact with can often be tuned via how the interactions are engineered \cite{gorman_engineering_2018}. $\hat{H}_I^{\rm TI}$ represents the interactions between the ions and motional modes, and accounts for two types of interactions.
+The first sum represents a coherent exchange of energy and is implemented via the interaction discussed in Eq. (\ref{eq:ion-mode}) (by setting $\Delta=-\omega_{\rm T}$, or a red sideband drive).
 The second represents a shift in the energy of the ions that depends on the position of the motional mode and can be implemented via a bichromatic local addressing of the ion involved \cite{gorman_engineering_2018}.
 The index $\alpha$ in these sums represent the number of interactions, and $j_\alpha$, $k_\alpha$ index the ions and modes involved in an interaction.
-The interactions parameters, $\kappa_\alpha$ and $\lambda_\alpha$, can be tuned by adjusting the intensity of the local addressing lasers.
+The interactions parameters, $\kappa_\alpha$ and $\lambda_\alpha$, can be tuned by adjusting the intensity of the local addressing laser beams.
 Importantly, one ion cannot participate in both types of interactions.
 We note that other types of Hamiltonian terms are also possible but the family of Hamiltonians described above will be sufficient for our purposes.